 The low priority alarms are used as informational.
 The user may be able to take action to resume system usage or the alarm is strictly to inform the user of a condition that may impact workflow.
 The following alarms display pop-windows of a medium priority:

 Alarm Condition Message Acoustic power API error : Please reboot and contact representative A problem in acoustic power intensity computation has occurred.
 BLS (Board Level Sequencer) Hardware error : reboot is required.
 Please contact a SuperSonic Imagine representative.
 BLS instruction fault.
 BLS CRC Hardware error : reboot is required.
 Please contact a SuperSonic Imagine representative.
 A problem has occurred on CRC transmit.
 Channel Group Hardware error : reboot is required.
 Please contact a SuperSonic Imagine representative.
 Hardware Controller Board Alert.
 Hardware enumeration Hardware error : reboot is required.
 Please contact a SuperSonic Imagine representative.
 A problem has occurred during the DAB enumeration process.
 Hardware failure Hardware error : reboot is required.
 Please contact a SuperSonic Imagine representative.
 Hardware Controller Failure Alert.
 Hardware loading sequence Hardware error: Reboot is required.
 Please contact a SuperSonic Imagine representative.
 A problem has occurred during sequence loading.
 Hardware version Hardware error : reboot is required.
 Please contact a SuperSonic Imagine representative.
 A DAB driver version error has occurred.
 Power Supply Hardware error: Reboot is required.
 Please contact a SuperSonic Imagine representative.
-A problem has occurred in the TPC: Communication Power Supply monitoring Hardware error: Reboot is required.
+A problem has occurred in the TPC : Communication Power Supply monitoring Hardware error: Reboot is required.
 Please contact a SuperSonic Imagine representative.
-A problem has occurred in the TPC: Monitoring Power Supply setting Hardware error: Reboot is required.
+A problem has occurred in the TPC : Monitoring Power Supply setting Hardware error: Reboot is required.
 Please contact a SuperSonic Imagine representative.
-A problem has occurred in the TPC: Settings Temperature monitoring ERROR An error occurred, Temperature monitoring is not available.
+A problem has occurred in the TPC : Settings Temperature monitoring ERROR An error occurred, Temperature monitoring is not available.
 The hardware may not be supported.

 Alarm Condition Message Transducer Interface Hardware error: Reboot is required.
 Please contact a SuperSonic Imagine representative.
-A problem has occurred in the SHI Transducer Interface temperature Hardware error : reboot is required.
-Please contact a SuperSonic Imagine representative.
-A temperature alarm has been raised by SHI.
-Unexpected hardware problem Hardware error: Reboot is required.
-Please contact a SuperSonic Imagine representative.
-An unexpected problem has occurred.
-Signal processing stopped Hardware error: Reboot is required.
-Please contact s SuperSonic Imagine representative.
-Acquired data not being processed.
+A problem has occurred in the SHI Transducer Hardware error : reboot is required.
+Interface Please contact a SuperSonic Imagine representative. temperature A temperature alarm has been raised by SHI.
+Unexpected Hardware error: Reboot is required. hardware Please contact a SuperSonic Imagine representative. problem An unexpected problem has occurred.
+Signal Hardware error: Reboot is required. processing Please contact s SuperSonic Imagine representative. stopped Acquired data not being processed.
 High temperature System must be stopped for safety reason (temperature is too high).
-Process Exited ERROR An error occurred, the system will restart Process nor responding ERROR Process processName not responding, wait a few seconds or force restart Error detected ERROR An error occurred, restart is required 3D Error Error: 3D acquisition went wrong.
+Process ERROR Exited An error occurred, the system will restart Process nor responding ERROR Process processName not responding, wait a few seconds or force restart Error ERROR detected An error occurred, restart is required 3D Error Error: 3D acquisition went wrong.
 Please contact a SuperSonic Imagine representative.
 Try a new 3D acquisition.
+Non- The software version that is currently running released on your Aixplorer system is an engineering software release that is not approved for human diagnosis.